Douglas-Kodi/millenium/README.md

-## Millenium social network developed in laravel and vue
+### Millenium social network developed in laravel and vue

-IN PROGRESS
+##Install Laravel and Vue

+-- npm install